samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 The weapon communicates telepathically with its wielder and speaks Common.

-***Personality.*** The sword’s purpose is to bring ruin to Vecna.
-Killing Vecna’s worshipers, destroying the lich’s works, and foiling his machinations all help to fulfill this goal.
+***Personality.*** The sword's purpose is to bring ruin to Vecna.
+Killing Vecna's worshipers, destroying the lich's works, and foiling his machinations all help to fulfill this goal.

 The *Sword of Kas* also seeks to destroy anyone corrupted by the [Eye and Hand of Vecna](/magic-items/9228608-eye-and-hand-of-vecna).

-***Destroying the Sword.*** A creature attuned to both the [Eye of Vecna](/magic-items/9228609-eye-of-vecna) and the [Hand of Vecna](/magic-items/9228716-hand-of-vecna) can use the [Wish](/spells/2619213-wish) property of those combined Artifacts to unmake the *Sword of Kas*, provided the sword is within 30 feet of the spell’s caster.
+***Destroying the Sword.*** A creature attuned to both the [Eye of Vecna](/magic-items/9228609-eye-of-vecna) and the [Hand of Vecna](/magic-items/9228716-hand-of-vecna) can use the [Wish](/spells/2619213-wish) property of those combined Artifacts to unmake the *Sword of Kas*, provided the sword is within 30 feet of the spell's caster.
 Upon casting *Wish*, the creature makes a DC 18 Charisma saving throw.
 On a failed save, nothing happens, and the *Wish* spell is wasted.
 On a successful save, the *Sword of Kas* is destroyed.

 ### [Sword of Life Stealing](/magic-items/9229113-sword-of-life-stealing)

 *Weapon (Glaive, Greatsword, Longsword, Rapier, Scimitar, or Shortsword), Rare (Requires Attunement)*

-When you attack a creature with this magic weapon and roll a 20 on the d20 for the attack roll, that target takes an extra 15 Necrotic damage if it isn’t a Construct or an Undead, and you gain [Temporary Hit Points](/sources/dnd/free-rules/rules-glossary#TemporaryHitPoints) equal to the amount of Necrotic damage taken.
+When you attack a creature with this magic weapon and roll a 20 on the d20 for the attack roll, that target takes an extra 15 Necrotic damage if it isn't a Construct or an Undead, and you gain [Temporary Hit Points](/sources/dnd/free-rules/rules-glossary#TemporaryHitPoints) equal to the amount of Necrotic damage taken.

 ### [Sword of Sharpness](/magic-items/9229114-sword-of-sharpness)